Confederates Burn Columbia: Desperation in the South

 Teutonic Knights clashed with the Grand Duchy of Lithuania at the Battle of Rudau, fighting to a bloody stalemate in the frozen forests of Prussia.
 While the kn…

-Musa Celebi seized the Ottoman sultanate with military backing from Wallachia's Mircea I, ending years of bloody civil war among Bayezid I's surviving sons.
-His…
+Musa Celebi seized the Ottoman sultanate with military backing from Wallachia's Prince Mircea, ending years of bloody civil war among the surviving sons of Sult…

-The peasants of Dithmarschen flooded their own fields the night before the battle.
-When Duke Friedrich's armored knights charged at dawn, their horses sank into…
+The peasants of Dithmarschen flooded their own fields the night before the battle on February 17, 1500.
+When Duke Friedrich of Holstein's armored knights charge…

 Giordano Bruno faced the executioner’s wooden vise at Rome’s Campo de' Fiori, silencing the philosopher before he could utter another word against the Inquisiti…